kalyanhadooptraining/facebook-java-api/facebook-java-api/README.txt

 Changelog:

+	From v1.5.2 to 1.6
+		- Fix parsing bug in JAXB client.
+		- Support upcoming API changes to profile.setFBML.
+		- Allow notifications.sendEmail to be called without a session when using a non-desktop app.
+		- Merge in changes from official Facebook API made on 12/11/2007.

 	From v1.5.1 to 1.5.2
 		- Add support for the notifications.sendEmail API call.
 		- Deprecate 'email' parameter of notifications.send, provide an alternate version with no 'email' parameter.